36-650-Fall-2021/course-project-emilyzengers/README.md

 For several of the variables in players_20.csv, we assume variable character type.
 Date of birth is documented as "date" data type.
 Anything that isn't varchar(n) or date is "integer" or "text" data type.

 ### Fifa Table Infrastructure
-Below is am image of some of the columns and data types for the Player20 table in my Fifa schema.
+Below is a partial summary of my Fifa table infrastructure.
 ![image](https://user-images.githubusercontent.com/69126128/139150872-9087639f-98c6-48ba-976e-d44bdc56eac3.png)

 With regards to creating the tables for Player20 and Player 19, the following sql queries were used.<br />